HannesScript/6502-operating-system/README.md

 # 65c02 Computer OS

 Hi there!
 This is an open source operating system for [Ben Eater's 6502 Computer](https://eater.net/6502).
-This OS is written in C and some 6502 Assembly and compiled + assembled with the cc65 compiler using it's c**l**65 compiler and assembler.
-For building the Os just run the `make.bat` file on Windows on Linux and MacOS you just have to copy the cl65 command inside.
+This OS is written in C and some 6502 Assembly and compiled + assembled with the cc65 compiler using it's compiler and assembler.
+For building the OS just run the `make.bat` file on Windows, on Linux and MacOS you just have to copy the commands inside and run them.
+Please make sure that all the file references are correct when using Linux or MacOS!

 ## Specialitys